Skip to content

 Config-based definition (advanced validators)

-Advanced validators define their signals in config.py modules co-located with the validator code.
-Each config module exports a ValidatorConfig instance containing a list of CatalogEntrySpec objects that seed SignalDefinition rows.
-Each CatalogEntrySpec can declare source_kind and is_path_editable to control how the signal's value is obtained and whether the author can change the source path (see Signal source kinds).
+Advanced validators define their step inputs/outputs in config.py modules co-located with the validator code.
+Each config module exports a ValidatorConfig instance containing a list of CatalogEntrySpec objects that seed StepIODefinition rows.
+Each CatalogEntrySpec can declare source_kind, is_path_editable, and on_missing to control how the value is obtained and what happens when it can't be resolved.

 Key files: